maximilionus/monokai_pro_keygen/README.md

 ## Note
-New web version of serial key generator, which doesn't require any executables to be downloaded, was developed and and delpoyed to Github Pages, available [on this link](https://maximilionus.github.io/monokai_pro_keygen).
+New web version of serial key generator now deployed on Github Pages, available [on this link](https://maximilionus.github.io/monokai_pro_keygen).

-> Source code is also available on branch `page` of this repository
+> Source code is also available on `page` branch of this repository

 ## About

-Monokai Pro theme keygen tool for **Visual Studio Code** and **Sublime Text**
+Monokai Pro theme license key generation tool for **Visual Studio Code** and **Sublime Text**

 ## Usage